ImageMagick/Usage-Markdown/morphology/index.md

 ![How 5 values are placed to define a radius 3 Chamfor kernel](../img_diagrams/chamfor_values.png "How 5 values are placed to define a radius 3 Chamfor kernel")

 The kernel highlighted in the above table is the most well known and commonly used Chamfor Distance Kernel.
-I generates image using only small integer values, as such the large distance gradent images can be stored without loss of precision.
+It generates image using only small integer values, as such the large distance gradent images can be stored without loss of precision.
 It is also very accurite, at least enough for just about every imaginable purpose.
 As a bonus the distance results do not create recursive decimal places just a single digit fraction when normalized.
 This is another reason why it is often selected by many image processing packages.